strimzi/proposals/068-access-policies-in-jwt.md

 the client performs too many tasks, which is again a sign of a flawed architecture.

 10s of permissions in the JWT would be very little overhead.
-If the average topic length is 20 characters, with 10 ACLs the overhead would be 200-300 bytes.
+Worst case, if the average topic length is 20 characters, with 10 ACLs the overhead would be 200-300 bytes.
+In practice, for a service reading from 5 topics and writing to 1 topic, the overhead would be less than 100 bytes.

 Passing 100s of permissions would be too much of an overhead, so it is advised against.
 Passing 1000s of permissions is not feasible.